xion-warp/warp-template/README.md

 # Warp Template

-This repo contains a project template for the Warp tool.
+This repo contains a project template for the [Warp CLI tool](https://github.com/archway-warp/warp-cli).
+It is a plug-in that integrates XION into the tool.
 Currently, the workspace is preconfigured with a few basic functionalities that improve the user experience.

 ## What can you find here?